Functional calculus and martingale representation formula for integer-valued measures: Abstract

 \section{Abstract}

-We develop a calculus for functionals of integer-valued measures, which extends the Functional It\^o calculus to functionals of Poisson random measures in a pathwise sense.
-We show that smooth functionals in the sense of this pathwise calculus are dense in the space of square-integrable (compensated) integrals with respect to a large class of integer-valued random measures.
-As a consequence, we obtain an explicit martingale representation formula for all square-integrable martingales with respect to the filtration generated by such integer-valued random measures.
-Our representation formula extends beyond the Poisson framework and allows for random and time-dependent compensators.
+We construct a pathwise calculus for functionals of integer-valued measures and use it to derive an martingale representation formula with respect to a large class of integer-valued random measures.
+Using these results, we extend the Functional It\^o Calculus to functionals of integer-valued random measures.
+We construct a 'stochastic derivative' operator with respect to an integer-valued random measure, and show it to be the inverse of the stochastic integral with respect to the compensated measure.
+This stochastic derivative yields an explicit martingale representation formula for square-integrable martingales.
+Our results extend beyond the class of Poisson random measures and allow for random and time-dependent compensators.